Pearson-Higher-Ed/elements/docs/elements/index.md

 The above would prevent the `_html-tags.scss` styles from being transpiled into the `elements.css` file.

-NOTE: if desired, Elements SDK ships with a version that does not include any styling on plain HTML tags.
+NOTE: if desired, Elements ships with a version that does not include any styling on plain HTML tags.
 Simply include the `dist/css/elementsNoPlain.css` or `dist/css/elementsNoPlain.min.css` files or add the `/scss/elementsNoPlain.scss` file to the project.

 ### Important: Fonts and Icons

-The Elements SDK looks for the /fonts and /icons folders at the root of your served application.
+Elements looks for the /fonts and /icons folders at the root of your served application.
 Copy the npm-installed /fonts and /icons to the correct location in your web server, and ensure your application is set up to allow the font files to download correctly and not filter out the response header Content Type (i.e. 'application/x-font-ttf') so the fonts may be rendered in the browser.

 #### Internet Explorer